28 Awesome DIY Magnet Projects

 20. Animal Magnets

-Cut up a few plastic animal toys, spray paint them a pretty color, and turn them into fun magnets with the help of this tutorial.
+Cut up a few plastic animal toys, spray paint them a pretty color, and turn them into fun magnets with the help the instructions of this tutorial.
+These would be super cute to sell at a craft fair.

 21. Magnetic Pen Cup